brillout/test-javascript-hash-implementations/README.md

-The goal is to find a secure hash JavaScript implementation that is both compact and fast.
+The goal is to find a JavaScript hash implementation that is both compact and fast.
 The JavaScript is considered to be run in the browser.

+Tested are implementations for following Hash Functions
+  - SHA-256
+  - SHA-3
+  - CRC32
+  - blake2s

+SHA-256, SHA-3, and blake2s are secure hash functions.
+CRC32 is not a secure hash function.

+If a fast and compact SHA-256 is missing from the list, please open an Issue or PR.

-The <a href='http://brillout.github.io/test-secure-hash-algos/computed_c720.html'>results with an Intel Celeron 2955U @ 1.4GHz</a> suggests that <a href='https://github.com/digitalbazaar/forge'>forge</a> is by far the fastest SHA-256 JavaScript implementation.
+For SHA-256 implementations, <a href='http://brillout.github.io/test-secure-hash-algos/computed_c720.html'>results with an Intel Celeron 2955U @ 1.4GHz</a> suggests that <a href='https://github.com/digitalbazaar/forge'>forge</a> is by far the fastest SHA-256 JavaScript implementation.
-Even though it is 284KB, extracting SHA-256 from it could reduce the required size.
-According issue: <a href='https://github.com/brillout/test-secure-hash-algos/issues/1'>issue</a>.

-This repository is a quick test to grasp what hashing algorithms are out there and how well they perform.
-It is not exhaustive.
-E.g. other than `blake2s` all hashing algorithms are `SHA-256` implementations and it would be nice to test other cryptographic hashes.
-Feel Free to open Issues / PRs.
+Even though the original source code weights 284 KB, extracting the code related to SHA-256 reduces the size to 4.5 KB, see https://github.com/brillout/forge-sha256.

 ### Run the tests

 Go to <a href='http://brillout.github.io/test-secure-hash-algos/'>http://brillout.github.io/test-secure-hash-algos/</a> and wait a bit.

-If a fast and compact SHA-256 is missing from the list, please open an Issue or PR.